mikependon/RepoDB/RepoDb.Core/README.md

 [![CoreUnitTests](https://img.shields.io/appveyor/tests/mikependon/repodb-yf1cx?label=unit%20tests)](https://ci.appveyor.com/project/mikependon/repodb-yf1cx/build/tests)
 [![CoreIntegrationTests](https://img.shields.io/appveyor/tests/mikependon/repodb-qksas?label=integration%20tests)](https://ci.appveyor.com/project/mikependon/repodb-qksas/build/tests)

-## RepoDb - a hybrid ORM library for .NET.
+# [RepoDb](http://repodb.net) - a hybrid ORM library for .NET.

-RepoDb is an open-source .NET ORM that bridge the gaps between micro-ORMs and macro-ORMs.
-It helps the developer to simplify the switch-over of when to use the “BASIC” and “ADVANCE” operations during the development.
+RepoDb is an open-source .NET ORM that bridge the gaps between micro-ORMs and full-ORMs.
+It helps the developer to simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

 It is the best alternative ORM to both Dapper and EntityFramework.